Chance-Constrained Set Covering with Wasserstein Ambiguity: Numerical Experiments

 \subsection{Strength of the two-stage reformulation and valid inequalities}

 We demonstrate the strength of our two-stage reformulation, and the single- and cross-scenario valid inequalities.
 Random test instances with \(n \in \{60, 80\}\), \(I \in \{70, 90\}\) are generated, each of which is paired with \(N \in \set{50, 100, 200}\), \(\delta \in \{0.05, 0.1, 0.2, 0.3\}\), and \(\epsilon \in \{0.05, 0.1\}\).
 The numerical results are reported in Tables~\ref{tab:exps-effi-50}--\ref{tab:exps-effi-200}, where we use \texttt{\(2\)-Stg}, \texttt{+single}, and \texttt{+cross} to denote using the two-stage reformulation in Proposition~\ref{prop:reform-two-stage} only, two-stage reformulation with single-scenario inequalities, and two-stage reformulation with both single- and cross-scenario inequalities, respectively.
 In addition, we report average CPU time (in seconds) and average optimality gap over \(5\) random test instances, after they are terminated due to either a proof of optimality/infeasibility (INF) or a timelimit of \(3,600\) seconds, whichever occurs first.
 The number in the parenthesis following the gap, if displayed, denotes the number of instances we fail to prove optimality/INF within the timelimit.
+Finally, an ``INF'' is placed in the column ``Gap (\%)'' if all five random instances are infeasible.